Course Overview

 Laboratory Grade

 Laboratory work is based on programming tasks checked during subsequent classes.
-A task must work correctly, meet the requirements, and be fully understood by the student.

 | Percentage | Grade |